 A branch is a division of a foreign legal entity that may fulfill all or part of the functions of its parent company, including activities generating income.
-Both representative offices and branches act based on "regulations" (similar to a charter or bylaws), and they are managed by an individual authorized by the parent company under a power of attorney.
+Both representative offices and branches act based on "regulations" (similar to a charter or bylaws), and an individual authorized by the parent company under a power of attorney manages them.

 Each corporate form has a number of advantages and disadvantages.
 For example, unlike a Kazakhstani legal entity, the legal form of a branch or representative office does not provide the benefit of limited liability for the parent company for obligations incurred by the branch or the representative office.
+In addition, a Kazakhstani entity typically provides dividend withholding tax benefits that are not available for branches.
 However, unlike Kazakhstani legal entities, representative offices and branches of foreign companies have certain advantages, for example, in relation to payments in foreign currencies, labor ratios, etc.